systems-rg/systems-rg.github.io/wss23.md

 ## Application process
-The typical profile of a participant will be a final-year undergraduate student or a post-graduate (Masters/PhD) student interested in getting introduced to advanced topics in program analysis and optimization.
+The typical profile of a participant will be a final-year undergraduate student or a post-graduate (Masters/PhD) student or an industry professional interested in getting introduced to advanced topics in program analysis and optimization.

 Please fill the [form at this link](https://docs.google.com/forms/d/e/1FAIpQLSet1cpQ2A5vZfB184XnFFCmHGGv7hYBfYSNaMh_UonFxHUuGA/viewform) before 11:59pm on 31st October 2023 to apply to attend the Winter school.
 The form requires you to read a paper and write what you understood from it.
 Please budget at least two days for this.